VISIT OUR ART STORE ▶

 Larger areas, like leaves or backgrounds, can be tricky.
 If there’s too much water, the paint won’t dry evenly.

-In these cases, I have two options:
+In these cases, the artist has two options:

-- Use a paper towel to absorb water along the edges – This helps prevent harsh drying lines.
+• Use a paper towel to absorb water along the edges – This helps prevent harsh drying lines.

 Tips for Practicing Water Control for Better Results